inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

    <!-- V1

-   The devices that make up wireless sensor networks (WSNs) are often power constrained, and the networks have high latency and low throughput, as compared to WLANs, for example.
+   The devices that make up wireless sensor networks (WSNs) are often power constrained, and the networks have high latency and low throughput, compared to WLANs for example.
    There are two main categories of MAC protocols for WSNs: time-division multiple access based (TDMA), such as LMAC, and carrier-sense multiple access (CSMA) based, such as B-MAC and X-MAC. -->